 Your child’s preschool teacher may be a wonderful, big-hearted person whose loss would be traumatic for your family, but that doesn’t mean you’d suffer financially.

 And then there’s the need for consent of the insured and acknowledgment that the health and financial information provided is accurate.
 You can’t buy a policy on someone without getting permission from them.
 So, with apologies to Hollywood, buying insurance on someone else is usually a non-starter in the real world.

 Times when it’s tempting to insure another individual

 Most people who buy life insurance never have to worry about legal terms such as insurable interest and consent.
 That’s because the majority of buyers are insuring themselves, and they name a partner or child as a beneficiary.

-For most families, the discussion about life insurance ends when both partners think they have the right amount of coverage in force for their needs – although people should still revisit their coverage periodically to see if they still have the “right amount”.
+For most families, the discussion about life insurance ends when both partners think they have the right amount of coverage in force for their needs — although people should still revisit their coverage periodically to see if they still have the “right amount” for their financial situation.
 They pay the premiums and know that, in return, their loved ones have a financial safety net in place if they were to die way too soon.

 Not every family works the same way, though, and you may wonder how to encourage someone for whom you have an insurable interest to buy a policy.
 Here are a few situations where that idea might come up.

 For a spouse or partner

 When you have coverage, it’s natural to want your spouse to get coverage, too.
 In fact, in many cases, it’s necessary for both partners to have coverage.